2018 Print Forecast: Paper Prices & Postal Rates Will Rise

 That print success has come despite increasing difficulty selling ad pages.
 The same advertisers that balk at renewing $100 CPM magazine pages, he says, are eagerly shelling out 10 times that rate for custom distribution (such as an insert sent only to select subscribers or sponsorship of a magazine’s conference edition).
 Or even 100 times -- $10 per copy -- for custom publications.
 Digital printing technology makes this level of customization and targeting possible.

-Digital advertising’s shift to native advertising and other forms of content marketing could be a boon to targeted inserts and custom pubs.
+Digital advertising’s shift to native advertising and other forms of content marketing could be a boon to digitally-printed targeted inserts and custom pubs.
 When a company discovers what content works online, it’s not such big step to reformat that content into a printed piece that’s delivered to the company’s best prospects.

 Magazine Printing Will Continue to Consolidate

 The magazine industry might have grounds for filing an antitrust complaint regarding consolidation in the U.S. printing industry, except for two problems:

 - The U.S. Justice Department doesn’t understand the printing industry.